pwliuab/FaceMaskDetection/README.md

 # FaceMaskDetection

-## Data preprocessing : get data from xsml file and do imbalance handling
-## Training model structure : Experimenting different Convulutional neural network structure
-## Using google colab open the "codes" file
-## Read the "Machine learning Project 1" to get ideas on what are done.
+> **For details please read the "Machine learning Project 1" pdf. to get ideas on what are done.**
 - Environment setting : download jupyter note book https://jupyter.org/ or go to google colab https://research.google.com/colaboratory/
 - Step 1 : Data preprocessing : get the face mask image name and face coordinate from xsml file
 - Step 2 : Data preprocessing : split different faces into different dataset in same image (there are three type of attributes : with mask, without mask and incorrect wearing)